-Sports fans should venture out to the Alabama Sports Hall of Fame and Museum.
+Sports fans should visit the Alabama Sports Hall of Fame and Museum.
 You will be treated to information about sports greats from the past and present.
-Visitors are sometimes shocked by the number of athletes who have ties to this state.
+Visitors are sometimes shocked by the number of athletes with ties to this state.
 There are three stories of exhibits for you to view.

 The Christenberry Planetarium offers various presentations about things related to astronomy.
 The activities are interactive and are usually free of charge.
-It is recommended that you arrive early to the event of your choice as everything is handled on a first come, first served basis.
-They also have the option of scheduling a private showing of a presentation for a fee.
+You should arrive early to the event of your choice, as everything is handled on a first-come, first-serve basis.
+They also have the option of scheduling a private showing for a fee.

 Motorcycle enthusiasts will be thrilled to view the 750 motorcycles in this museum.
-The vintage and modern models are displayed everywhere, including on the walls and on two-tiered platforms.
-There isn't any rhyme or reason to how they are displayed, so you might be surprised when you find certain bikes on display.
-There are also some cars, such as Lotus race cars, as well as a Porsche test track on the grounds.
+The vintage and modern models are displayed everywhere, on the walls and two-tiered platforms.
+There isn't any rhyme or reason for how they are displayed, so you might be surprised when you find specific bikes on display.

-The 1950s and 1960s were a major time of change for civil rights.
+The 1950s and 1960s were a significant time of change for civil rights.
 African Americans made great strides during that era, and the Birmingham Civil Rights Institute celebrates them.
-Immerse yourself in information about freedom rides, demonstrations, and sit-ins, as well as points about Jim Crow laws and the struggles of Black Americans who fought hard to enjoy the same rights as their white counterparts.
+Immerse yourself in information about freedom rides, demonstrations, sit-ins, and points about Jim Crow laws and the struggles of Black Americans who fought hard to enjoy the same rights as their white counterparts.

 Spanning three stories, the Birmingham Museum of Art boasts an eclectic collection of artwork from around the world.
-You can see American landscapes, contemporary art, Wedgewood pottery and impressionist pieces here.
-This museum is home to the largest collection of Asian artwork in the southeastern U.S. There are also African and Native American artwork on display here.
-There is even an area for kids, the Bart's ARTventure zone, where kids are encouraged to create, explore and experiment with various forms of art.
+You can see American landscapes, contemporary art, Wedgewood pottery, and impressionist pieces here.
+This museum is home to the most extensive collection of Asian artwork in the southeastern U.S. There are also African and Native American artwork on display here.
+There is even an area for kids, Bart's ARTventure zone, where kids are encouraged to create, explore and experiment with various forms of art.